 Another reason classic payment gateways that work through a merchant account are better is that they don’t send customers off-site to complete the payment.
 Many customers don’t like the jarring process of leaving your site to make payment, and you can lose sales if the client gets nervous about the security of your payment system.

 As your store grows, using a merchant account and a payment gateway together will make payments easier and more secure for customers and help you manage fees better.
-It does take more time to set up a merchant account along with a payment gateway than a simpler stand-alone gateway because you have to find a merchant account provider and then wait for approval.
+It does take more time to set up a merchant account along with a payment gateway than a simpler stand-alone gateway because you have to find a provider and then wait for bad credit merchant account instant approval.
 However, it’s worth the extra effort when setting up your online store because you won’t have to switch as your business grows.
 If your business requires a high-risk merchant account, then you should set them up together.

 One of the most important factors to consider when choosing a payment gateway is the cost.
 A one-percent transaction fee sounds small, but they add up quickly.
 Make sure to compare the monthly costs of payment gateways and look for reasonable fees.
 A merchant account helps you manage costs better, and you’ll know what to expect in fees for your payment gateway.
 You also need to consider the initial costs of purchasing a payment gateway.
 Some are free, but others cost money, especially if you need any customization.